 Developed in 2005 as part of the Safe Routes to School curriculum this program is free to download and use for any school or non-profit organization.
 It is meant for K5-3rd grade and includes inside discussion and worksheets, a video, hands on intersection activity, and an outdoor guided walk with adults.
 Bike Fed staff have updated and improved this program over the years and are currently partnering with Milwaukee Public School staff to make the education alignments and activities even more robust.
 It can be downloaded for free here.
 If your school or community group would like a training on how to deliver this best to your community please contact our Education Staff.

-MilWALKee Walks is a pedestrian advocacy group that makes walking safe, accessible, and fun for all Milwaukeeans.
+MilWALKee Walks is a pedestrian advocacy program that aims to make walking and rolling safe, accessible, and fun for all Milwaukeeans.
 We are dedicated to promoting walking and pedestrian infrastructure in Milwaukee, educating Milwaukeeans and local policymakers concerning the rights and needs of pedestrians of all abilities, and fostering the development of safe and vibrant environments for all pedestrians.
-Funded through a grant from WisDOT Bureau of Transportation Safety this program is focused on City Of Milwaukee pedestrian safety improvements due to high rate of crashes.
-Read more details on MilWALKee Walks here
+Funded through a grant from WisDOT Bureau of Transportation Safety, this program is focused on City Of Milwaukee pedestrian safety improvements due to the city’s high rate of crashes.
+Read more details on MilWALKee Walks here.